clojure-finance/clojask/docs/documentation.md

 - **[ ]** surrounding the argument indicates an optional operation.

-- Without further specification, the return of all these functions is the resultant Clojask dataframe with type `clojask.dataframe.classes.DataFrame` .
+- Without further specification, the return of all these functions is the resultant Clojask dataframe with type `clojask.classes.DataFrame.DataFrame`.
 Therefore, you can pipeline these functions with `->` macros.

   ```clojure
   (-> (dataframe "xxx.csv")